Killing the Nemean Lion: Heracles’ First Labor

 The triumph over the Nemean lion signifies a story of great bravery.
 Furthermore, it represents the triumph of virtue over evil and discord.
 An elementary distinction, so it seems, but stories like these have played a great role in manifesting such distinctions.

-By killing and skinning the Nemean lion, Heracles brought virtue and peace to the states.
-The heroic effort became something of lasting impact to the story of Heracles, since he would wear the lion’s pelt from that point onwards.
+By killing and skinning the Nemean lion, Heracles brought virtue and peace to the people.
+The heroic effort became something of lasting impact on the story of Heracles since he would wear the lion’s pelt from that point onwards.

 Constellation Leo and Art

 The killing of the Nemean lion, thus, plays a significant part in the story of the Greek demigod.
-This also means that it plays a significant part in any mythology of ancient Greece.
+This also means that it plays a significant part in the mythology of ancient Greece.

 The dead lion is even of such great significance that it is believed to be represented in the stars through the constellation Leo.
 The constellation was granted by Hera’s husband Zeus himself, to be an everlasting memorial of his son’s first great task.

-Also, Heracles’ slaying of the Nemean lion is the depiction that is most common of all mythological scenes in ancient arts.
+Also, Heracles’ slaying of the Nemean lion is the depiction that is most common of all mythological scenes in ancient Greek art.
 The earliest depictions can be traced back to the last quarter of the seventh century BC.

-The story of the Nemean lion is, indeed, a fascinating story about one of the most important figures in the mythology of the Greek people.
-Due to its lasting impact on arts, astrology, philosophy, and culture, the story of the Nemean lion is one the main stories to refer to when we talk about Heracles and his heroic efforts.
+The story of the Nemean lion is, indeed fascinating.
+Due to its lasting impact on arts, astrology, philosophy, and culture, the story of the Nemean lion is one of the main stories related to Heracles and his heroic efforts.

 How to Cite this Article